mourvijoshi/PRODIGY_ML_02/README.md

 ---

 ## Dataset
 The project uses the `Mall_Customers.csv` dataset.
-Ensure the file is placed in the root folder of the project.
+Ensure this file is located in the root directory.

-### Sample Structure of `Mall_Customers.csv`:
+### Sample Dataset Columns:
 | CustomerID | Gender | Age | Annual Income (k$) | Spending Score (1-100) |
 |------------|--------|-----|--------------------|-------------------------|
 | 1          | Male   | 19  | 15                 | 39                      |